jerry856-ops/wrapped2025/README.md

 Edit:

-stats
+Stats

-eras
+Eras

-unhinged facts
+Unhinged facts

 Save and refresh the site

-That’s it.
+Done 🥀

 🪄 Universal ChatGPT Prompt (JSON Generator)

-Anyone can generate their own compatible config.json using ChatGPT.
+Anyone can generate a fully compatible config.json using ChatGPT.

 ✅ Copy & paste this into ChatGPT: